 The local portion of this project is supported by Arlington Tourism and Economic Development, the Arlington Cultural District, the Mass Cultural Council, and the Arlington Commission for Arts and Culture.

-More installations are planned here in Arlington and in additional towns over the next several months.
+More collaborative installations are planned here in Arlington and in several additional towns in the spring of 2021.
+See the new expanded call for art here.